MitchellCorish/OpenClicker/readme.md

   * Github pages and information on specific packages can usually be found [here](https://atmospherejs.com/).

   * The project uses the [meteorhacks:fast-render](https://github.com/kadirahq/fast-render) package, which has some [security issues](https://github.com/kadirahq/fast-render#security).
-These shouldn't be a problem in the application's current state, but should be kept in mind to avoid issues in the future.
+These shouldn't be a problem in the application's current state (someone with more web application security experience should verify this), but should be kept in mind to avoid issues in the future.

   * We are using [AngularUI Router](https://github.com/angular-ui/ui-router) to handle routing.